Color Conditional Generation with Sliced Wasserstein Guidance: Introduction

-These algorithms can be used to address the problem of color-conditional image generation by first generating an image from a text prompt and then performing a color transfer from a reference image.
-Another approach to achieve color conditioning is by controlling the generation process of a diffusion model \cite{dhariwal2021diffusion, ho2022classifier, nichol2021glide}.
+Another way to achieve color conditioning is to control the generation process of a diffusion model \cite{dhariwal2021diffusion, ho2022classifier, nichol2021glide}.
 This problem setting is broadly called the stylized image generation.
+The approaches for stylized generation could be categorized into three groups:

-\textbf{Modification of weights~~} The first methods to perform stylized generation with a diffusion model were Textual Inversion \cite{gal2022image}, DreamBooth \cite{ruiz2023dreambooth}, and LoRA \cite{hu2021lora}.
-In their essence these methods are an additive correction of model's weights and hence require fine-tuning of a pre-trained model for every new style of images.
-In return they keep the same speed of sampling as the unmodified models.
-The introduction of ControlNet \cite{zhang2023adding} and T2I-Adapter \cite{mou2024t2i} in 2023 enabled adjustments to model weights in a single pass using a hyper-network.
-Both methods require a fairly large paired dataset for training and cover tasks such as pose, depth, and edge conditioning.
+\textbf{Modification of weights~~} The first group includes additive corrections of a model's weights, which require fine-tuning for every new style of images: Textual Inversion \cite{gal2022image}, DreamBooth \cite{ruiz2023dreambooth}, and LoRA \cite{hu2021lora}.
+The introduction of ControlNet \cite{zhang2023adding} and T2I-Adapter \cite{mou2024t2i} in 2023 enabled adjustments of weights in a single pass of a hyper-network.
+ControlNets and adapters are trained on fairly large paired datasets and cover tasks such as pose, depth, and edge conditioning.

-\textbf{Modification of attention~~} The other methods could be categorized as modifications of attention layer.
-The examples of attention-related algorithms are IP-Adapter \cite{ye2023ip}, StyleAdapter \cite{wang2023styleadapter}, StyleDrop \cite{sohn2024styledrop}, StyleAligned \cite{hertz2024style}, InstantStyle \cite{wang2024instantstyle, wang2024instantstyleplus}.
-Training-free, they change attention output on each step.
-IP-Adapter in contrast to T2I-Adapter does not add adjustments to the features but augments the token sequence of the prompt embeddings with image tokens and then apply cross-attention.
-They are proved to be effective for control over structural and high-level features, such as painting style and composition, but do not target a color distribution separately.
+\textbf{Modification of attention~~} The examples of attention-related algorithms are IP-Adapter \cite{ye2023ip}, StyleAdapter \cite{wang2023styleadapter}, StyleDrop \cite{sohn2024styledrop}, StyleAligned \cite{hertz2024style}, InstantStyle \cite{wang2024instantstyle, wang2024instantstyleplus}.
+Training-free, they change attention output on each step and are effective for controlling structural and high-level features, such as painting style and composition, but do not target a color distribution separately.